How to Audit and Revoke Former Employee Access Securely

 Dedicated identity providers like Okta or JumpCloud extend this further, with automated provisioning and deprovisioning (SCIM), conditional access policies, and device trust requirements.
 For businesses scaling beyond 20–30 employees, investing in a proper identity provider becomes the most reliable offboarding control available.

-Don't Forget the Files: Secure Cloud Storage Access
+How to Secure Cloud Storage Access During Offboarding

-End-to-end encrypted business cloud storage with admin-managed access controls changes this significantly.
-Every shared folder is an explicit permission that can be revoked from a central console.
-When an employee is offboarded, the admin removes them from every shared folder in one operation—and the files disappear from their local sync immediately, not just on next login.
+Moving to an encrypted business storage solution ensures that every shared folder maintains explicit, centralized permissions.
+Upon termination, administrators can remove the employee from all shared directories, instantly deleting the proprietary files from their local device synchronization—not just on next login.
 Our best cloud storage for small business guide compares the top encrypted options for teams requiring this level of control.

-Tresorit Business Plus ($19/user/month, billed annually) is built specifically for this use case: end-to-end encryption with granular folder-level permissions, admin access revocation, and full activity audit logs.
+Tresorit Business ($19/user/month, billed annually, minimum 3 users) is built specifically for this use case: end-to-end encryption with granular folder-level permissions, admin access revocation, and full activity audit logs.
 It's more expensive than consumer storage but appropriate for teams handling client data, contracts, or anything under compliance requirements.
-(Tresorit also offers a Standard tier at $14.50/user/month with a smaller feature set; the Business Plus tier includes the admin controls and audit logs referenced here.)

-For teams that want a single suite covering both credential management and encrypted file storage, Proton Pass Professional ($4.49/user/month, billed annually) includes integrated Proton Drive access alongside password management, SSO, and SCIM—all under Swiss privacy law.
+For teams that want a single suite covering both credential management and encrypted file storage, Proton Pass Professional ($4.49/user/month, billed annually, minimum 3 users) includes integrated Proton Drive access alongside password management, SSO, and SCIM—all under Swiss privacy law.

 - Disable email account in Google Workspace or Microsoft 365 admin console — do not delete, preserve records